NetworkwithJosh/IT-Project/Powershell/Powershell-Absolute-Fundamental.md

 A loop goes through each item in a list and does something with it.

 - Outer loop → goes through each house.

+- Inner loop → goes through each student in that house.